Rolls-Royce Holdings plc – Annual report – 31 December 2022

 Key judgement – Whether sales of spare engines to joint ventures are at fair value

-The Civil Aerospace business maintains a pool of spare engines to support its customers.
+The Civil Aerospace division maintains a pool of spare engines to support its customers.
 Some of these engines are sold to, and held by, joint venture companies.
 The assessment of whether the sales price reflects fair value is a key judgement.
 The Group considers that based upon the terms and conditions of the sales, and by comparison to the sales price of spare engines to other third parties, the sales made to joint ventures reflect the fair value of the goods sold.
 See note 26 for the value of sales to joint ventures during the year.

 Key judgement – When revenue should be recognised in relation to spare engine sales

-Key estimate – Estimates of future revenue and costs on long-term contractual arrangements
+Key estimate – Estimates of future revenue, including customer pricing, and costs of long-term contractual arrangements, including the impact of climate change

 The sensitivities below demonstrate how changes in assumptions (including as a result of climate change) could impact the level of revenue recognised were assumptions to change.
 The Directors believe that the estimates used to prepare the Consolidated Financial Statements take account of the inherent uncertainties, constraining the expected level of revenue as appropriate.